A guide for parents on exam stress

 - Shout Crisis Text Line: text "SHOUT" to 85258

 Hopefully by trying these strategies and with your ongoing support, you can help your teen manage their exam stress and navigate this challenging period.
+And if mock exams are adding extra pressure, read more on coping with mock exam stress.

 Why not support your teen with luna premium?